 Health & Nutrition

 The amount of dairy foods you need depends on your age.
-The Dietary Guidelines for Americans recommends 3 cups of lowfat or fat-free milk and dairy foods daily for those 9 years or older, 2 1/2 servings for those 4-8 years old, and 2 servings for those 2-3 years old.
+The USDA’s MyPlate recommends 3 cups of lowfat or fat-free milk and dairy foods daily for those 9 years or older, 2 1/2 servings for those 4-8 years old, and 2 servings for those 2-3 years old.

 The USDA recommends that one serving of dairy is equal to an 8 ounce glass of milk, a 6 or 8 ounce container of yogurt, or 1 1/2 ounces of natural cheese or 2 ounces of processed cheese.

-While people with milk allergies must avoid dairy, avoidance is not necessary for those who are lactose intolerant.
+While individuals with milk allergies must ALL avoid dairy, avoidance is not necessary for those who are lactose intolerant.

-Dairy foods make an important nutritional contribution to vegetarian meal plans since they are a valuable source of high quality protein and provide shortfall nutrients of public health concern to the American diet, such as calcium, potassium and vitamin D. Milk is also an important source of vitamin B12 (a nutrient primarily found in animal products) and, therefore, can be a particular concern for vegetarians.
+Yes!
+Dairy foods are a valuable source of high quality protein, making them an important nutritional contribution to lacto-ovo vegetarian meal plans.
+They also provide shortfall nutrients of public health concern, such as calcium, potassium and vitamin D. Milk is also an important source of vitamin B12 (a nutrient primarily found in animal products) and, therefore, can be a particular concern for vegetarians.

-Cow’s milk does not contain gluten – whether you choose whole, low-fat or lactose-free cow’s milk, it is all gluten-free.
+All real, white cow’s milk does not contain gluten – whether you choose whole, low-fat or lactose-free milk, it is all gluten-free.
 Gluten is a protein naturally found in wheat, rye, barley and combinations of these grains.